cristiandrami/CyberSecResources/notes/System and application security/Mobile/0 - Mobile Android.md

 It is used to ==**manage the access on the app data from other external apps**== The access can be protected by permissions.

-It is mostly based on (fiel-based) SQLite database, but this can lead to SQLinjections.
+It is mostly based on (file-based) SQLite database, but this can lead to SQLinjections.

 ```java